iremnurkeskin1/Online-Demand-Fulfillment-with-Initial-Inventory-Placement/README.md

 ## <span style="color:blue">  Requirements </span>

-The experiments in this repository were run with the following setup:
+The experiments in this repository were run with the following dependencies:

 - **Python**: 3.11.13
 - **NumPy**: 2.3.2